Top Big White Summer Experiences

 - Hiking at higher elevations is a lot harder than walking in the valley.
 Bring snacks and water with you.

 - Dogs are allowed but only on a leash.

 - This is bear country and you are in their home.
 Hike in groups whenever possible.
-For more information on bear safety go to the Bear Smart BC site.
+For resources on bear safety go to the Wild Safe BC site.